ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 subtle way they can lead us astray.

 An LLM does not have a reliable representation of its knowledge.
-Somebody wrote: "An LLM is like a 50 year old person having surfed the internet for a long time - they remember a lot, but most of their memory is based on wrong sources, or fake memories."
+A helpful analogy: an LLM is like a person who has absorbed vast amounts of information from the internet - they remember a lot, but their memory is a mix of accurate facts, outdated information, and misconceptions, all blended together without clear source attribution.
 Using tools, this problem can be reduced a bit, but bias and bluffing remain a big challenge.